* This is the Professional Version. *

 In acute Q fever, CBC may be normal, but about 30% of patients have an elevated WBC count.
 Alkaline phosphatase, AST, and ALT levels are mildly elevated to 2 to 3 times the normal level in typical cases.
 If obtained, liver biopsy specimens often show diffuse granulomatous changes.

-Primary treatment is doxycycline 200 mg po once followed by 100 mg po bid until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days.
-Chloramphenicol 500 mg po or IV qid for 7 days is 2nd-line treatment.
-Fluoroquinolones and macrolides are also effective.
+For acute Q fever , primary treatment is doxycycline 200 mg po once followed by 100 mg po bid until the patient improves, has been afebrile for about 5 days, and has received treatment for at least 7 days; typically, 2 to 3 wk of treatment is required.
+Tetracycline resistance has not been documented.

-For endocarditis, treatment needs to be prolonged (months to years to lifelong).
-Clinical signs, ESR, blood count, and antibody titers should be monitored to determine when to stop treatment.
-A tetracycline plus rifampin or ciprofloxacin is usually preferred.
-Some experts use hydroxychloroquine as an additional drug.
-When antibiotic treatment is only partially effective, damaged valves must be replaced surgically, although some cures have occurred without surgery.
-Clear-cut regimens for chronic hepatitis have not been determined.
+For endocarditis , treatment needs to be prolonged (months to years to lifelong), typically for at least 18 mo.
+Doxycycline 100 mg po bid plus hydroxychloroquine 200 mg po q 8 h is currently recommended.
+Clinical signs, ESR, blood count, and antibody titers should be monitored to help determine when to stop treatment.
+Consultation with an infectious disease specialist may help with managing the complexities of the disease and its treatment.
+Frequently, antibiotic treatment is only partially effective, and damaged valves must be replaced surgically, although some cures have occurred without surgery.

 Drug NameSelect Trade